linlyu97/Data-Challenges-and-Solutions-in-Implementing-MBUF/README.md

 MBUF Summary PPT is a condensed version summary.

-Code is relevent code when doing web scrape and data processing and comparison.
+Dataset Web Scrape.Rmd and 'statee_web_scrape' jupyter notebook are relevent code doing web scrape and 'code_deal with data' is data preprocessing and comparison using pandas.

 ## 2. MBUFS Summary Tables: